mkst/euler/README.md

 # euler

-Attempt to solve some of the ProjectEuler using Q/kdb+.
+Attempts to solve some of the Project Euler problems using Q/kdb+.

  - [x] 000001 [Multiples of 3 and 5](q/00001.q)
  - [x] 000002 [Even Fibonacci numbers](q/00002.q)